yagosys/202301/userguide/08-calico/multiplenode/task.md

 use `sudo calicoctl node status` to check the  calico status and networking

-- install  multus
+- ## install  multus

 Multus CNI is a Container Network Interface (CNI) plugin for Kubernetes that allows multiple network interfaces to be attached to a Kubernetes pod.
 This means that a pod can have multiple network interfaces, each with its own IP address, and can communicate with different networks simultaneously.

 When installing Multus CNI for Kubernetes, the multus-conf-file parameter by default set with the value "auto" which  means that Multus will automatically detect the configuration file to use.
 The configuration file specifies how Multus CNI should operate and which network interfaces should be created for the pods.
 By default, Multus looks for a configuration file in the directory /etc/cni/net.d/ and uses the first configuration file it finds.
 If no configuration file is found, Multus uses a default configuration.

-We can config cni for Multus to use manually, so we change the "auto" to 70-multus.conf. the 70-multus.conf often will not become the first CNI for kubernetes if you already have installed calico or flannel etc other CNI.
+We can config cni for Multus to use manually, so we change the **"auto" to 70-multus.conf**. the 70-multus.conf often will not become the first CNI for kubernetes if you already have installed calico or flannel etc other CNI.
 By default, the 70-multus.conf file includes bridge , loopback CNI, we do not need that.

 we can manually pull multu-cni installation package beforehand if you have a slow network or we can directly clone it from internent and install it with kubectl

 ```
 sudo crictl pull ghcr.io/k8snetworkplumbingwg/multus-cni:stable
 cd /home/ubuntu